AirGrid/edgekit/docs/audiences.md

   id: '1234',
   // Name of the Audience
   name: 'Interest | typeOfIntrest',
-  // Time To Live - How long after matching the Audience are you part of it
   // The version number of the audience for caching
   version: 1,
   // The audience definition description
   description: {
+    // Time To Live - How long after matching the Audience are you part of it (in seconds)
     ttl: TTL_IN_SECS,
-    // How long into the past should EdgeKit Look to match you to the audience
+    // How long into the past should EdgeKit Look to match you to the audience (in seconds)
     lookBack: LOOK_BACK_IN_SECS, // set value to 0 to use the users full local data
     // Number of times the pageFeatureGetter must match a keyword to the keywords listed below
     occurrences: OCCURRENCES,